 Since a missed connection costs the airlines money, it’s in their best interest to only sell itineraries where the passenger has enough time to connect.
 Using data from millions of itineraries, the airlines have established a minimum connection time (MCT) for each airport.
 If an itinerary doesn’t meet the MCT, they won’t sell you the ticket.

 As long as the flights before and after your connection were booked as part of the same ticket, you can rest easy knowing that risk-averse number crunchers working for the airlines feel good about your odds.
 And if something goes wrong, you’ll be on the next available flight.

 One other advantage to booking an itinerary as a single ticket is that you may be eligible for additional coverage from the rewards card you use to pay for your flights (or the card you use to pay the taxes and fees on an award ticket).
 Many cards offer up to $500 per passenger in reimbursements for expenses like a hotel, meals, and transportation.
-Our top recommendation for beginners is the Chase Sapphire Preferred® Card because it earns 2x points on travel and offers excellent protection for unexpected delays and lost or stolen luggage.
+Our top recommendation for beginners is the Chase Sapphire Preferred® Card because of it's excellent earning rates and because it provides top-tier protection for unexpected delays and lost or stolen luggage.

 Booking Separate Tickets